 The so-called terrorist of Limbo City, Dante is the son of a union between an angel named Eva and a demon named Sparda.
-He is one of two nephilim remaining alongside his brother Vergil.
+He is one of two Nephilim remaining alongside his brother Vergil.
 He is a brash loudmouth and a womanizer.
 Mundus fears Dante and considers him a loose end in his plans for absolute domination.
 Dante's signature weapons are Rebellion, a longsword left to him by his father, and a pair of customized handguns called Ebony and Ivory, though he will acquire several more weapons over the course of his adventure.

 The Masked Man and leader of the Order, Vergil is a vigilante freedom fighter rebelling against Mundus' rule over humanity.
-He is the twin brother of Dante and face of the revolution.
+He is the twin brother of Dante and the face of the revolution.
 Mundus isn't aware of Vergil's existence, believing Dante to be the only Nephilim, something Vergil and Dante plan to use to their advantage.
 Vergil carries Yamato, a katana given to him by his father, Sparda, but relies on his mind more often than combat.
-He is also highly intelligent and skilled with electronics.
+He is also highly intelligent and skilled in electronics.

-Kat is a member of the order and practices a form of modern day wiccan arts.
+Kat is a member of the order and practices a form of modern-day Wiccan arts.
 She was rescued by Vergil from her abusive step-father and brought into the Order.
 By combining her spells into spray cans, she is able to cast them almost instantly.
 Using stencil glyphs and graffiti, she is able to help Dante in and out of Limbo.

 Using a human vessel, Kyle Ryder, Mundus is the king of the demons and keeps mankind in his stranglehold.
 He is responsible for the death of Dante and Vergil's mother, Eva, as well as the subsequent exile and imprisonment of their father, Sparda.
-An ancient prophecy states that only a Nephilim can slay the king of the demons, so Mundus is obsessed with killing Dante and ending this threat against his rule at all cost.
+An ancient prophecy states that only a Nephilim can slay the king of the demons, so Mundus is obsessed with killing Dante and ending this threat against his rule at all costs.

 Lillith is Mundus' mistress and mother of his demon spawn.
 She is a loyal servant and is always looking to find ways to appease her lover.
-She also runs a high-profile night club that panders to the elite and wealthy.
+She also runs a high-profile nightclub that panders to the elite and wealthy.

 Phineas is a prisoner of Mundus kept in Limbo.
 He helps Dante awaken his true potential power and guides him on his path through Limbo.